FilWisher/cooperatives/content/about.md

-This website aims to support the formation of a political movement of cultural co- ops.
+This website aims to support the formation of a political movement of cultural co-ops.
 Its purpose is to encourage collaboration, mutual support and solidarity within the sector by building a directory of cultural co-ops in the UK, as well as publishing research, stories and information about cultural co-operatives.

 ---